-This light bar from Rough Country uses a unique “X” design for the diodes.
-This allows Rough Country to fit a third row of diodes which increases total light output at the expense of a less tight beam pattern.
+This light bar from Rough Country uses a unique “X” design for the projectors.
+This allows Rough Country to fit a third row of diodes, which increases total light output at the expense of a less tight beam pattern.
+They manage the fit the third row of diodes in the same space as a dual-row LED light bar.
 The light bar out 21,600 lumens at 240W.
 It’s also water and dust resistant with a limited three-year warranty.
-For the price, this light bar is pretty hard to beat.
+For the price, this light bar is hard to beat.

 - Warranty: 3 Years